-The Panel finds the entirety of the mark DYDX is reproduced within the disputed domain names.
+The Panel finds the entirety of the mark HUNZA G is reproduced within the disputed domain names.
 Accordingly, the disputed domain names are confusingly similar to the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.

-While the addition of other terms, here "vip" and a hyphen, may bear on assessment of the second and third elements, the Panel finds the addition of such term and element does not prevent a finding of confusing similarity between the disputed domain names and the mark for the purposes of the Policy.
+While the addition of other terms, here "uk", "polska" and a hyphen, may bear on assessment of the second and third elements, the Panel finds the addition of such terms and element does not prevent a finding of confusing similarity between the disputed domain names and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.

-It is also well accepted that a Top-Level Domain ("TLD"), in this case ".com", is typically ignored when assessing the similarity between a trademark and a domain name.
+It is also well accepted that a Top-Level Domain, in this case ".com", is typically ignored when assessing the similarity between a trademark and a domain name.
 WIPO Overview 3.0, section 1.11.1.

-Based on the available record, the Panel finds the first element of the Policy has been established.
+The Panel finds the first element of the Policy has been established.